Striveworks/valor/docs/basic_usage.md

     # add it to your dataset
     dataset.add_groundtruth(groundtruth)

-# now that we've added all our groundtruths, we can finalize our dataset for evaluation
+# now that we've added all our ground truths, we can finalize our dataset for evaluation
 dataset.finalize()
 ```